You've Been Thinking About This Longer Than You'd Admit. Here's What You Need to Know

 If you are selling in a higher-cost market and purchasing in London, your equity stretch is significant.
 A home that would cost $1.4M in Toronto may be available for $750,000 here, with a comparable quality of life, world-class healthcare, and far less congestion.

-I provide incoming buyers with the same fiduciary oversight as London residents: local market data, neighbourhood-by-neighbourhood guidance, and honest advice about where you will — and will not — be well-served for the long term.
+I provide incoming buyers with the same honest, protective guidance as London residents: local market data, neighbourhood-by-neighbourhood guidance, and straight advice about where you will — and will not — be well-served for the long term.

-Move with Confidence — We Handle the Details
+Move with Confidence — I Handle the Details

 Step 3 of 3